UP-DETR: Unsupervised Pre-training for Object Detection with Transformers: UP-DETR

-DETR learns different spatial specialization for each object query~\cite{carion2020end}, which indicates that different object queries focus on different position areas and box sizes.
-As we randomly crop the patch from the image, there is no any priors about the position areas and box sizes of the query patch.
-To preserve the different spatial specialization, we explicitly specify single-query patch ($M=1$) to all object queries ($N=3$) as shown in \figref{fig:single}.
+\textbf{Multi-query Patches.} For fine-tuning object detection tasks, there are multiple object instances in each image (\eg average 7.7 object instances per image in the COCO dataset).
+In other words, the self-attention module in the decoder transformer learns an NMS-like mechanism during the training.
+To make a consistency between pre-training and fine-tuning, UP-DETR needs to construct a competition between different object queries with an adjustable box suppression ratio.
+Fortunately, UP-DETR can be easily extended to multi-query patch detection.
+Assuming that there are $M$ query patches by random cropping and $N$ object queries, we divide $N$ object queries into $M$ groups, where each query patch is assigned to $N/M$ object queries.
+In \figref{main}, we illustrate the single-query patch detection and multi-query patch detection.
+We adopt N=100 and M=10 by default in our pre-training experiments.

-During the pre-training procedure, the patch feature $p$ is added to each different object query $q$, and the decoder generates $N$ pairs of predictions $\hat{y} = \{\hat{y_i}\}^N_{i=1} $ to detect the bounding box of query patch in the input image.
-Following DETR~\cite{carion2020end}, we compute the same match cost between the prediction $\hat{y}_{\hat{\sigma}(i)}$ and the ground-truth $y_i$ using \textit{Hungarian} algorithm~\cite{stewart2016end}, where $\hat{\sigma}(i)$ is the index of $y_i$ computed by the optimal bipartite matching.
+\textbf{Matching.} The model infers a prediction with a fixed-set $\hat{y} = \{\hat{y_i}\}^N_{i=1} $ corresponding to $N$ object queries ($N>M$).
+In other words, we get $N$ pairs of bounding box predictions for these $M$ query patches.
+For detection tasks, the results are invariant to the permutation of predicted objects.
+Hence, following DETR~\cite{carion2020end}, we compute the same match cost between the prediction $\hat{y}_{\hat{\sigma}(i)}$ and the ground-truth $y_i$ using Hungarian algorithm~\cite{stewart2016end}, where $\hat{\sigma}(i)$ is the index of $y_i$ computed by the optimal bipartite matching.